CallmeSen/Vision-Language-Model-ACSA/README.md

 # Dataset
 To understand more about the dataset, please read this paper: [New Benchmark Dataset and Fine-Grained Cross-Modal Fusion Framework for Vietnamese Multimodal Aspect-Category Sentiment Analysis](https://arxiv.org/abs/2405.00543)

-Our dataset is used only for research purposes.
+This dataset is used only for research purposes.
 Download the ViMACSA dataset on reasonable request: https://drive.google.com/file/d/1OjWwzdbhvhYc864Tpt6Xw9anBLfgNwmt/view?usp=sharing

 > **Note**: This repository builds upon the original [ViMACSA dataset](https://github.com/hoangquy18/Multimodal-Aspect-Category-Sentiment-Analysis) by Hoang Quy et al. (2025).
 **6 Aspects**: Facilities, Public_area, Location, Food, Room, Service